CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 ![](img/cacheGraph.png)

 This graph shows that caching the first intersections takes less time to render consistantly across the tested depths.
-This matched my hypothesis because less work is being done at the beginning of each iteration.
+This matched my hypothesis because at the beginning of each iteration the past intersections can be used instead of doing one bounce of the loop.

 # Bloopers